mochman/MMM-Nest/README.md

 The `MMM-Nest` module is a <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a> addon.
 This module displays your <a href="https://www.nest.com">Nest's</a> data on your Mirror

+## Getting the Nest Token
+Run getToken.sh.
+This will walk you through getting a token to allow this module to get data from your Nest.

 ## Using the module

 To use this module, add it to the modules array in the `config/config.js` file: